hemang-gandhi/weather/README.md

 # Tools Used

 Spring Boot  - 2.1.8.RELEASE

 Gradle

-Java 8.
+Java 8

-Lombok.
+Lombok

 SpringFox Swagger and Swagger UI - 2.7.0

 # Supporting libraries

 Spring boot validation framework

 Devtools

 Apache commons lang 3

 # Steps to run:

-1. Import into your IDE as existing Gradle project.
+Import into your IDE as existing Gradle project.

 or